 With these proposed estate tax changes on the horizon, certain strategies can still help you reduce your potential estate tax bill.

-Make large gifts today.
+Use your $11.7 million exemption before it gets cut.
 Take advantage of the historically high $11.7 million exemption by making large gifts before it is reduced.
 Consider strategies like funding Irrevocable Trusts, Dynasty Trusts, or Irrevocable Life Insurance Trusts to maximize the tax free growth of your assets for your future generations.

 Preserve flexibility for the future.
 Consider trust strategies that move assets out of your estate but preserve some access to the assets through loans or special distribution provisions like Spousal Limited Access Trusts (SLAT) or Special Power of Appointment Trusts.
 These strategies help you stay flexible for future tax law changes or needs to access funds down the road.
 For more, read Out of Your Estate, Not Out of Reach.